Re Panama, New Zealand, and Australian Royal Mail Co

 Re Panama, New Zealand, and Australian Royal Mail Co (1870) 5 Ch App 318 is generally accepted as the first decision under English law to recognise a floating charge.

 The reported decision is extremely short, and the judgment itself is only two pages.
 The word "floating charge" does not appear in it.

 Decision

 The case related to an appeal by a debenture holder against an order of Malins VC.
-The appeal came before Sir G.M.
-Giffard LJ.
+The appeal came before Giffard LJ.
 The issue centred upon the company's ability to assign all of its "undertaking" to a mortgagee, and whether undertaking included the proceeds of sale of vessels belonging to the company.

-The appellants relied upon the decision of the House of Lords in Holroyd v Marshall (1862) 10 HLC 191 that a mortgage requires that mortgagee must have the power to prevent the mortgagee from removing the property.
+The appellants relied upon the decision of the House of Lords in Holroyd v Marshall (1862) 10 HLC 191 that a mortgage requires that the mortgagee must have the power to prevent the mortgagee from removing the property.
 Here not only could the ships be sailed out of the jurisdiction, the company could also "deal with them as they pleased", including ultimately selling them.